abeasock/open_source_demo/README.md

 3. Run the Docker image <br>
    `cd <directory containing the run_open_source_demo file>` <br>
    `run_open_source_demo.bat or run_open_source_demo.sh` <br><br>
-4. Once everything is started up, there are a few additional set up tasks needed for the first time running the container: <br>
+4. Once everything is started up, there are a few additional set up tasks needed for running the container: <br>
 	1. First to run commands in a running container: <br>
 	   `docker exec -it open_source_demo bash`
 	2. Run the following command & the prompts below will appear in the command line to set up the user information for Superset <br>